Book Your Hopscotch Tour Now!

 Hopscotch – Whisky and Craft Beer of Scotland

-From the rocky highlands, windswept islands, and lonely glens, to the blackened stone of old city walls, and weather that can show all four seasons in a single day, this is a country that breathes a challenge for people to rise above whatever stands in their way.
-At times, Scotland only seems once removed from the mystical fingers of its ancient past, while at others it beams the warm light of faith, goodwill and the tender hearts of its people.
-There is truly no place like Scotland.
+From the rocky highlands, windswept islands, and lonely glens to the blackened stone of old city walls, and weather that can show all four seasons in a single day, Scotland is a country that breathes a challenge for people to rise above whatever stands in their way.
+At times, Scotland only seems once removed from the mystical fingers of its ancient past, while at others it beams the warm light of faith, goodwill, and the tender hearts of its people.
+There is truly no place like Caledonia!

 CITIES & TOWNS